Fcatilizer/sys_main/README.md

 - [ ] The Keyboard backlight slider is not working properly.
 Permission issue.
 - [ ] The GPU and CPU fans info (Not sure how it's working)
 - [ ] The data fetched using fastfetch / neofetch isn't rendering properly.
 (Still Readable)
-- [ ] If compiled ./app isn't ran through terminal / shell, it causes issues with sudo permissions.
+- [ ] If compiled `./app` isn't ran through terminal / shell, it causes issues with sudo permissions.
 - [ ] Can't fix window icon issue.
 (Not a big deal but it's annoying.
 I'll fix it soon maybe)
+- [ ] Quick Toggles not working perfectly yet.
+(I'll fix it soon)

 ## Download the latest release